Michael Kiesling

 Michael Kiesling (born 1957) is a German board game designer.
 Many of his games have been nominated for or have won the Spiel des Jahres, a German games award.

+Kiesling began working as a full time game designer in 1989.
+In 1988, he was one of the signatories of the "Coaster Proclamation" by a consortium of German game designers at the Nuremberg Toy Fair vowing not to allow distributors to produce game without being properly credited on the game box.
+The movement successfully ensured greater recognition of game designers in the German game industry.

-He is best known for the 2018 Spiel des Jahres winner Azul and for co-authoring the board game trilogy Tikal, Java and Mexica, and Torres with Wolfgang Kramer.
+He is best known for the 2018 Spiel des Jahres winner Azul and for co-authoring with Wolfgang Kramer the board game trilogy Tikal, Java, and Mexica, as well as Torres.